zeroxf89/agenticSeek/README.md

-# AgenticSeek: Fully local AI Assistant Powered by Deepseek R1 Agents.
+# AgenticSeek: Local AI Assistant Powered by Deepseek R1 Agents.

-**A fully local AI assistant** using AI agents.
+**A fully local alternative to Manus AI**, a voice-enabled AI assistant that codes, explores your filesystem, and correct it's mistakes all without sending a byte of data to the cloud.
 The goal of the project is to create a truly Jarvis like assistant using reasoning model such as deepseek R1.

 > 🛠️ **Work in Progress** – Looking for contributors! 🚀
 ---